ZainM04/CyberSecurity-Portfolio/day1-linux-fundamentals.md

-##Day 1 (Morning Block) - Linux Fundamentals Part 1
-Linux Commands:

-Echo - Outputs any text that we provide (Echo "Hello") You would use the echo command for debugging
-It is also useful for sending things between commands If you don't have spaces in your text you don't need to include quotations

-whoami - Find out what user we are logged in as

-ls - listing, lists the files in the current directory you can list the contents of a directory without having to navigate to it by using ls and the name of the directory

-cd - used to change or jump between directories to go back a directory use the command (cd ..)

-cat - concatenate, outputs the content of the file

-pwd - prints working directory
-This command is used to find the full file path of the working directory

-find - Will find a file in the directory you are in
-If you know the file name you would use a command like (find -name file.txt) You can use a wildcard (*), this allows you to search for anything that ends in what you specify. (find -name *.txt)

-grep - allows us to search the content of files for specific values what we are looking for An example of a grep command is (grep "Search" file.txt)

-Linux Operators:
-& - Allows you to run commands in the background of your terminal Known as the background operator

-&& - Allows you to combine multiple commands together in one line of your terminal The second command will only run if the first command is successful

-> - It is a redirector, means we can take the output from one command and direct is somewhere else (echo hello > welcome) this command would print hello and make a file called welcome to print "hello" to If the file exists the redirector will over write the content of the file If the file doesn't exist the redirector will make the file

->> - This operator is the same as the redirector, but appends the output rather then replace it This is an known as the appending operator.
-This is also a redirect operator Instead of rewriting a file, this operator just puts the output at the end

-Tip:
-CTRL + L, this clears the terminal
+# Day 1 - Linux Fundamentals Part 1

+## Commands

+### echo
+Outputs any text that we provide.
+`echo "Hello"`
+- Useful for debugging
+- Useful for sending output between commands
+- Quotes not needed if there are no spaces in your text

+### whoami
+Finds out what user we are currently logged in as.
+`whoami`

+### ls
+Lists the files in the current directory.
+`ls`
+`ls directoryname` - list contents of a directory without navigating to it

+### cd
+Used to change or jump between directories.
+`cd directoryname`
+`cd ..` - go back one directory

+### cat
+Concatenate - outputs the content of a file.
+`cat filename`
+`cat -n filename` - displays content with line numbers

+### pwd
+Prints working directory - shows the full file path of where you currently are.
+`pwd`

+### find
+Finds a file in the directory you are in.
+`find -name file.txt` - find a specific file by name `find -name *.txt` - wildcard search, finds anything ending in .txt

+### grep
+Searches the content of files for a specific value.
+`grep "search term" file.txt`
+`grep -i "search term" file.txt` - case insensitive search `grep -r "search term" /var/log/` - search recursively through folders `grep -n "search term" file.txt` - shows line numbers with results

+---

+## Operators

+### & (Background Operator)
+Runs a command in the background of your terminal.
+`command &`

+### && (AND Operator)
+Combines multiple commands in one line.
+The second command only runs if the first is successful.
+`command1 && command2`

+### > (Redirect Operator)
+Takes the output of a command and directs it somewhere else.
+Overwrites existing content.
+`echo hello > welcome` - creates a file called welcome containing "hello"
+- Creates the file if it doesn't exist
+- Overwrites the file if it does exist

+### >> (Append Operator)
+Same as the redirect operator but appends output to the end of a file instead of overwriting it.
+`echo hello >> welcome`
+- Creates the file if it doesn't exist
+- Adds to the end of the file if it does exist

+---

+## Tips
+- `CTRL + L` - clears the terminal